-Option 3: You can hire a Commercial Registered Agent.
+Option 3: You can hire a Registered Agent Service.
 Use this option if you don’t have an address in the state, or you prefer to have a company take care of this role.

 Note: If your Registered Agent is going to be a person, that person must be a resident of Oregon, be at least 18 years of age, and generally be available during business hours.